MicrosoftDocs/azure-devops-docs/docs/organizations/projects/create-project.md

    > [!div class="mx-imgBorder"]
    > ![Screenshot of create new project form.](media/create-project/create-new-project-form-new-nav.png)

    When you choose public visibility, anyone on the internet can view your project.
 With private visibility, only users you give access to can view your project.
-For more information about public projects, see [Create a public project in your organization](../projects/create-project.md).
+For more information about features and access levels for public projects, see [Make a private project public.](make-project-public.md).
 If the **Public** option isn't available, you need to change the policy.

 4. Select **Create**.
 Azure DevOps displays the project welcome page.